dvpatel/nginx_okta/README.md

         }
 ```

-To test the endpoint directly:
+To test the security workflow endpoint directly:

 ```
 curl -H “Authorization: Bearer <okta_access_token>” -X POST -kv http://localhost:2000/validate
 ```

-The okta_access_token is retrieved from Open Connect Debugger tool.
+The okta_access_token can be retrieved from Open Connect Debugger tool.
 See details below.

 On successful execution, the service will return status 204 with client context info in JSON as part of the http response header, X-Basic-Profile.
 The basic profile contains user identity info such as username, user id and email that can be used in downstream systems for domain specific processing.
 This endpoint can easily be extended to emit other domain specific information based on business needs.